baboomerang/overclockSPD/README.md

 Usage: ./readspd.sh [-x]xmp [-b busaddr] [-d dimaddr <0x##>] optional:[dimmaddr2] [dimmaddr3] [dimmaddr4]

 ```
 Results will be saved in the same WD as input file.
-Make sure you have write access to it otherwise the scripts will fail.
+Check if there is write access to it otherwise the scripts will fail.

 **Example**
 ```